 Where can people be tested?

 Most clinics and hospitals across the state have the ability to collect samples (specimens) for lab testing.
 It is best to call your health care provider before going to the clinic or hospital to be tested.
 MDH does not directly collect samples for testing; we receive the samples from providers and do the testing in our public health laboratory.
-There are some commercial reference laboratories that can test.
-Your health care provider may conduct testing through these laboratories.
 If you are tested for COVID-19, the clinic that did your testing will get the results to you.

 How does COVID-19 spread?